 Get ready for Camp Season: Does your RV have enough coverage?

-With summer quickly approaching, many of us would usually be celebrating new graduates, deciding where to go for Memorial Day and preparing for vacations with friends and family.
-But this year, we’ve put that all on hold to practice social distancing and help prevent the spread of COVID-19.
-Although we’ve had to postpone our summer plans, it doesn’t mean we can’t start planning for them.
-Now’s the perfect time to assess your current recreational vehicle (RV) coverage to make sure your RV is protected and ready to go when life gets back to normal.
-Below are a few smart and helpful tips to consider when shopping for recreational vehicle insurance.
+With summer quickly approaching, many of us will be hitting the road for Memorial Day and preparing for vacations with friends and family.
+Now’s the perfect time to assess your current recreational vehicle (RV) coverage to make sure you’re adequately protected.
+Below are a few smart and helpful tips to consider when shopping for RV insurance.

 Know your RV class